Ronald Hicks: Bishop of Joliet

-On July 17, 2020, Francis named Hicks as the bishop of Joliet.
+On July 17, 2020, Francis named Hicks bishop of Joliet.
 He was installed in the Cathedral of St. Raymond Nonnatus in Joliet on September 29, 2020; the congregation was limited to 20% of capacity because of the COVID-19 pandemic.

+When interviewed after the election of Pope Leo XIV, Hicks described similarities between himself and Leo, saying, "I recognize a lot of similarities between him and me.
+So we grew up literally in the same radius, in the same neighborhood together.
+We played in the same parks, went swimming in the same pools, liked the same pizza places to go to."

+In 2025, he published a pastoral letter for the Diocese of Joliet entitled "MAKE", speaking on the importance of making disciples.

+Archbishop of New York

+Pope Leo XIV named Hicks archbishop of New York on December 18, 2025.
+He was installed on February 6, 2026., on the Solemnity of Saints Peter and Paul, June 29, 2026, he received the pallium in St. Peter's Basilica in Rome from Pope Leo XIV, along with other metropolitan archbishops.

-For the US Conference of Catholic Bishops, Hicks is a member of the Committee on Clergy, Consecrated Life and Vocations.
+For the United States Conference of Catholic Bishops, Hicks is the chairman of the Committee on Clergy, Consecrated Life and Vocations.
 He is a board member of the Catholic Extension Society and the Mundelein Seminary Advisory Board.